Sleaze claims roiling UK govt put Johnson under pressure

 Environment Minister George Eustice said the uproar was a “storm in a teacup” of little interest to the wider public.

-But former Conservative Prime Minister John Major lashed out at Johnson, saying the way the government had acted was “shameful, wrong and unworthy of this or indeed any government.”
+But former Conservative Prime Minister John Major lashed out at Johnson, saying the way the Conservative government had acted was “shameful, wrong and unworthy of this or indeed any government.”

 “There’s a general whiff of ‘we are the masters now’ about their behavior,’” Major told the BBC.
 “It has to stop, it has to stop soon.”